fedepaol/fedepaol.github.io/source/_posts/2018-10-27-fast-messaging-with-nats-and-go.markdown

  - talks
 ---

-## This is the first post of a lot of things:

-- not counting the "a new chapter" post, it's the first technical post after a lot of time (namely since having my second child ~1.5 years ago)
-- it's the first *non android* post
-- it's the first (and I hope not the last) Go / distributed systems post
-- it's the first of a serie of posts, following up the talk *Fast messaging with Nats and Go* I gave at [golab 2018](golab.io).
+This is the first of follow up serie of the talk *Fast messaging with Nats and Go* I gave at [golab 2018](golab.io).

-### The slides of the talk:
+### The slides of the talk can be found here:

 <script async class="speakerdeck-embed" data-id="001030954dc6483285e47ccf4906a7d0" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

-### Nats
+### What is Nats
-Nats is a messaging system hosted under the [CNCF](www.cncf.io) umbrella, which is an *open source software foundation dedicated to making cloud native computing universal and sustainable*.
+[Nats](nats.io) is a messaging system hosted under the [CNCF](www.cncf.io) umbrella, which is an *open source software foundation dedicated to making cloud native computing universal and sustainable*.
 It's my place-to-go while looking for software related to distributed systems.
 I am just a user of Nats reporting my experience and my understanding of how it works.
 What follows might be inaccurate or wrong :-)

 ### Why messaging

-The way we architect and build our applications changed in the past few years, moving from monolithic apps to distributed and interacting (micro) services.
+The way we architect and build our applications changed in the past few years, moving from monolithic apps to distributed and therefore interacting (micro) services.
 Together with that, some communication patterns emerged.

-The most popular one is to use rest, there are rpc libraries such as [grpc](https://grpc.io/) or [thrift](https://thrift.apache.org/), but there are some interactions where using a messaging system fits more the problem we are trying to solve.
+Even if the most popular one is to use rest and there are popular libraries for synchronous interaction such as [grpc](https://grpc.io/) or [thrift](https://thrift.apache.org/), some interactions are better represented using events and messaging.

 ### Good points of messaging

 Messaging is a natural way to decouple producers of messages from consumers of those messages.
-The producer does not know who (and if) is going to consume the message, the consumer does not know where that message is coming from.
+The producer does not know who (if any) is going to consume the message, the consumer does not know where that message is coming from.

 **This makes scalability easier:** you can throw in / remove producers (or consumers) and your application will scale accordingly without having to change anything.